Ankit Tiwari: 2008–11: Beginnings and early releases

 In Mumbai, Tiwari met Pradeep Sarkar who was working on a film at that time.
 Though the film got shelved, Sarkar gave him, along with other musicians, a chance to work on jingles.
 It was then he composed a couple of background scores for the television programmes.
 Tiwari met Habib Faisal, who offered him to compose the music for his directorial debut film Do Dooni Chaar which was then released in 2010.
 Later for producer Tigmanshu Dhulia he composed the theme song of Saheb, Biwi Aur Gangster (2011).
 With this film, Ankit Tiwari made his singing debut where he rendered the song "Saheb Bada Hathila" along with Vipin Aneja.

 2012-2022

 In 2012, Ankit Tiwari narrated the song "Sunn Raha Hai" to Mahesh Bhatt and Mohit Suri, the director of the film Aashiqui 2.
 The song was also recorded in his voice and the female-version was rendered by Shreya Ghoshal.
 Apart from receiving critical acclaim, the song fetched Tiwari with multiple awards and nominations.
 He shared his first Filmfare Award as the Best Music Director along with Mithoon and Jeet Gannguli.
 The team received the Best Music Director Award from other ceremonies including IIFA Awards and Zee Cine Awards.
 Apart from music direction, Tiwari received his second nomination in Filmfare Awards as the Best Male Playback Singer.
-As his second release of the year, Tiwari collaborated with Sachin Gupta—marking his first song to the tunes of another composer—for the song "Aag Ka Dariya" from Issaq.
+As his second release of the year, Tiwari collaborated with Sachin Gupta—marking first song to the tunes of another composer—for the song "Aag Ka Dariya" from Issaq.